metaspartan/kronos/README.md

 -------------
 As of v1.5.0 Beta of Kronos it is now built with Electron for Windows, macOS, and Linux as an AIO app to use alongside a Denarius node.

-As of v1.5.5 Beta of Kronos it now features multi modes "Simple" which only relays on ElectrumX SPV Servers and a more "Advanced" mode where you can configure the RPC details to your Denarius node.
+As of v1.5.5 Beta of Kronos it now features multi modes "Core" which only relays on ElectrumX SPV Servers and a more "Pro" mode where you can configure the RPC details to your Denarius node.

-As of v1.6.0 Beta of Kronos it now features ETH and ARI support fully, you can send and receive ARI or ETH in Simple Mode in Kronos
+As of v1.6.0 Beta of Kronos it now features ETH and ARI support fully, you can send and receive ARI or ETH in Core Mode in Kronos

 As of v1.6.3 Beta of Kronos it now features using OS built keychain security for storing randomly generated secret keys for use with Kronos encryption.